 The Northwestern University department or organization sponsoring the event should identify a contact person who is knowledgeable about the event details and will coordinate all accommodation requests.
-The name, phone, and email address for the contact person should be included in the Accessibility Statement for each event (see previous page).
+The name, phone, and email address of the contact should be included in the Accessibility Statement for each event (see previous page).